M4rrs/AWS-Notes/AWS CPE - Module 1 (Intro to AWS)/Module 1 (Intro to AWS).md

 - Create new applications.

 - Apps built on low-level infrastructure requires IT staff to manage.
-- Aps built using higher-level infrastructure; reduces management, architecting, & scaling requirements of core infrastructure.
+- Apps built using higher-level infrastructure; reduces management, architecting, & scaling requirements of core infrastructure.
 - e.g. A fully cloud based application consisting of virtual servers, dbs and networking components.

 ##### ==On-Premises Deployment